-The overall goal of the Master of Science in Nursing Program is to prepare Clinical Nurse Leaders (CNL), an advanced generalist practitioner, who will demonstrate the knowledge and skill to:
+The overall goal of the Master of Science in Nursing Program is to prepare leaders in nursing who will demonstrate the knowledge and skill to:

 - 1. Provide leadership in service to others at the point of care in a variety of settings in which healthcare is delivered or taught. - 2.
 Manage complex clinical cases and provide leadership at the point of care for individuals, families, groups and populations. - 3.
-Lead and collaborate with interprofessional teams in the delivery of evidence-based, patient-centered and culturally responsive health care in multiple settings across the care continuum. - 4.
-Assume accountability for the ongoing acquisition of knowledge and skills to effect change in health care practice, outcomes and the profession of nursing. - 5.
-Advocate for policies that improve the health of individuals, families, groups, populations and the profession of nursing.
+Lead and collaborate with interprofessional teams in the delivery of evidence-based, patient-centered, and culturally responsive health care in multiple settings across the care continuum. - 4.
+Assume accountability for the ongoing acquisition of knowledge and skills to effect change in health care practice, outcomes, and the profession of nursing. - 5.
+Advocate for policies that improve the health of individuals, families, groups, populations, and the profession of nursing.